brannerchinese/compile_diary/README.md

 ### Actual diary

 My actual diary is not found in a public repository.
+Initially it was all in a large LaTeX file.
+I wrote a script to break it into sections, by entry, in the interest of greater modularity.
+Then I prepared the code in this repository to compile the sections, singly or reassembled into a whole.

 [end]